TAILS & TRAILS 2018 will be held on Sunday, September 16, 2018

 CAN I WALK, OR JUST WATCH, WITHOUT REGISTERING?

 We ask that anyone doing the walk with a four-legged friend register for Tails & Trails.
-Your registration fee of $20.00 includes up to 1 person, and one dog, $5.00 for each additional dog, which helps in covering the cost of putting on Tails & Trails, with proceeds going toward supporting sight related care, including eye exams and glasses for students, eye and hearing exams and equipment for elders, as well as other sight-impaired support systems like Canine Companions for Independence and Guide Dogs for the Blind.
-In addition, the Lions will help spread the importance of everyone cleaning up after their dogs and keeping their dogs on leash on our designated trails.
-To underline the importance of cleaning up, the Lions will donate a portion of the proceeds back to Town of Mammoth Lakes in support dog waste stations/ dog bag dispensers and waste receptacles.
+Your registration fee of $20.00 includes up to 1 person, and one dog, $5.00 for each additional dog, which helps in covering the cost of putting on Tails & Trails, with proceeds from this family-fun community event, including four-legged family members, help support sight related care locally and internationally.
+The Lions Club provides eye exams and glasses for students throughout Mono County, eye and hearing exams and related equipment for elders, and many other sight-impaired support systems including Guide Dogs for the Blind.
+In addition to offering a fun day in the Sierra, the goal of this event is to further the health and wellness of pets and their people in the Eastern Sierra community through education and to provide funding for pet waste receptacles throughout the Town.